metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 No New Vers.
 10/12/2015	A change was made to the CyPhy2CAD interpreter that affects the contents of CADAssembly.xml
 			and thus the behavior of the CreateAssembly program.
 			A description of the change follows:
 			For both loads and constraints, a metric should have been requested in CADAssembly.xml for the location of the points used in defining the loads and constraints.
 This was done 			for constraints but not loads.
-FEATestBench.cs lines were modified from AddGeometry2Load(feaforceRep,geometry.Impl as MgaFCO,tipContextPath)
+FEATestBench.cs lines were modified from
-			to
+			AddGeometry2Load(feaforceRep,geometry.Impl as MgaFCO,tipContextPath)
-			AddGeometry2Load(feaforceRep,geometry.Impl as MgaFCO,tipContextPath, true);
+			to AddGeometry2Load(feaforceRep,geometry.Impl as MgaFCO,tipContextPath, true);
 			The "true" in the previous line means to addcomputations.
+			R.O.

+v1.5.4.0 12/02/2015	GitHub Branch: CAD_002_FEA_METALink_Improvements

+			For FEA, added:
+				a) Support for pressure loads for deck-based Nastran and deck-based Abaqus.
+				   Note - will add support for pressure loads for Calculix later.
+				b) Support for Face construct (i.e. adding loads/constraints to surfaces) for deck-based Nastran, Abaqus, and Calculix.
+				c) Support for extrusions for identifying geometry
+				d) The "Structural FEA" Test Bench has a dropdown to specify SolverType.
+Modified src\CyPhyMasterInterpreter\Rules\StructuralFEATestBenchChecker.cs to allow Face
+				   constructs to be used with all SolverTypes, not just "Abaqus Model Based".

+			Performance improvements:
+				a) Modified SetCADModelParameters.cpp to only regen (up to 5 times) for parametric parts.
+Previously the regen was happening for all parts, but non-parametric parts should have been regened before saving.
+If that is not the case, this program would have no way of correcting modeling errors.
+				b) Modified AssemblyEditingViaLink.cpp to remove a superfluous regenerate.
+			R.O.

 Known Defects